-- Counterparties with quoted credit default swaps Quotes published in active markets; - Counterparties without quoted credit default swaps: - Quotes published in active markets for counterparties with similar risk; or - Probability of default calculated considering the internal rating assigned to the customer (see credit risk section of these Notes) x loss given default (specific for project finance customers and 60% for other customers).

-Level 3 - The Bank classifies in this level financial instruments which are measured using internal models with some inputs that do not correspond to observable market data.
-In this category were classified, namely, securities not quoted in active markets for which the Bank uses extrapolations of market data and the derivatives entered in the scope of securitisation operations.
+- Counterparties with quoted credit default swaps Quotes published in active markets; - Counterparties without quoted credit default swaps: - Quotes published in active markets for counterparties with similar risk; or - Probability of default calculated considering the internal rating assigned to the customer (see credit risk section of these Notes) x loss given default (specific for project finance customers and 60% for other customers). - Level 3 The Group classifies in this level financial instruments, which are measured using internal models with some inputs that do not correspond to observable market data.
+In this category were classified, namely, securities not quoted in active markets for which the Group uses extrapolations of market data and the derivatives entered in the scope of securitisation operations.

-The main assumptions used in determining the fair value of the financial instruments measured at amortised cost, by type of financial instrument, were as follows:
+The main assumptions used in determining fair value of financial instruments at amortised cost, by type of financial instrument, were as follows: